Reads by the River, bookstore in Waterford, WI

 The event was organized by a bookstore owner who I had met a couple of times before.
 Because Apra was so popular, her event was at a ballroom at a hotel.

 I took several hours to familiarize myself with Apra’s work, develop questions, send her the list of questions in advance, and so on.
-I did my best to look cute, and Mr. Donovan drove me out to the hotel, where I arrived about forty-five minutes early.
+I did my best to look cute, and Mr. Donovan drove me out to the hotel on a rainy night, a half hour away.
+I arrived about forty-five minutes early.

 They’d sold hundreds of tickets.
 Usually at an event like this, the conversation partner signs books, too.
-When went into the ballroom where they were setting up stacks and stacks of Apra’s books for sale, I didn’t see my book, but I wasn’t surprised.
-Since I was a last-minute substitute, I figured they probably didn’t have time to order it.
+When went into the ballroom where they were setting up stacks and stacks of Apra’s books for sale, I didn’t see my book, but I figured they probably didn’t have time to order it.

-I went over to the bookseller and said, “Hi, I’m Bryn.
+I went over to the bookseller and said, “Hi, I’m Bryn Donovan.
 Do you need any help setting up?”

-The bookseller turned her back to me, saying, “No, we’ve got it,” and kept unboxing things.
-No Hey, thanks for doing this on short notice, or even, Hello.
+The bookseller fully turned her back to me, saying coldly, “No, we’ve got it,” and kept unboxing things.

 I walked away and sat in the lobby.
 I returned about fifteen minutes before the start time and Apra was there, so I introduced myself and we had a nice talk.

 Once hundreds of readers were in their seats and it was time to begin, the bookseller looked at me for the first time.
-She asked me if she should introduce me, or if I wanted to introduce myself.
-I said that she should introduce me.
+She asked, “Bryn, do you want me to introduce you, or do you want to introduce yourself?”

 She picked up the mic and said to the crowd, “Welcome, everybody!
 I’ll hand it over to Bryn!”

 So of course I introduced myself: one sentence about me, and one sentence about my book.
-Then I began to introduce Apra—although unlike me, everyone knew who she was—but she made me hold up so she could tell the audience that she was reading my book and it was the most feel-good read ever and they should pick it up, which was very sweet of her.
+Then I began to introduce Apra, although unlike me, everyone knew who she was.
+But Apra stopped me.
+She told the audience that she was reading my book and it was the most feel-good read ever and they should pick it up.
+It was so sweet of her.

 Subscribe to this blog...